GEMScienceTools/quakeT/doc/index.rst

 ..
-Example documentation master file, created by sphinx-quickstart on Sat Sep 23 20:35:12 2023.
+QuakeT documentation master file created by
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   Created on Fri, Mar 28th, 2023.

 Welcome to the QuakeT documentation!
 ====================================